The Shiatsu Society offers several categories of membership.

-Associate Membership: is open to individuals with an interest in Shiatsu, who do not have a professional practice, are taking a break from their practice or studies, or who have a practice but do not satisfy the Shiatsu Society’s criteria for any other membership.
+Associate Membership: is open to individuals with an interest in Shiatsu, who do not have a professional practice or who are taking a break from their practice or studies.
+An Associate member is a non-practicing member.

 Student Membership: is open to all individuals who are studying Shiatsu.
 Please read below the benefits of joining the Shiatsu Society.
 Membership is free for students starting their first year of study.

 Graduate Membership: is open to individuals who have completed their Shiatsu studies to the level required by the Shiatsu Society and shown evidence of adequate continual professional development.
 Graduate members are included in the publicly available list of graduate practitioners.

 Practitioner Membership [MRSS]: is open to individuals who have attained MRSS status.
 These individuals must have been registered with the Shiatsu Society (as a student or graduate) for a minimum of 2 years and continued their development by way of a Post Graduate Year or MRSS assessment.
 Any graduate who has graduated from a fully ratified school and has 2 years consecutive membership will gain MRSS status automatically.
 MRSS practitioners are included in the publicly available list of MRSS practitioners.

 Trainee Teacher Membership [MRSS (t)]: is open to all MRSS who are undergoing Shiatsu teacher training at the level required by the Shiatsu Society.

 Teacher Membership [MRSS (T)]: is open to Shiatsu teachers who have met all the criteria specified by the Shiatsu Society for Shiatsu teachers.
 MRSS(T) are included in the Shiatsu Society’s Register of Shiatsu Teachers.

 The benefits of joining the Shiatsu Society include: